Birkbeck2/web-development/meaning-and-presentation-in-html.md

 _"Optical Illusion" by Jeff Hester is licensed under [CC BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/?ref=openverse)._

-People who write HTML have always struggled to find the right place on spectrum between meaning and presentation.
+People who write HTML have always struggled to find the right place on the spectrum between meaning and presentation.

 What is the problem, and how can you solve it?